zerotier/docs/docs/roots.md

 [config file paths](/config.md#system) for the appropriate location on your system.

-As with the moon servers themseves, after you add the signed planet file to the `moons.d` directory you should restart the service.
+As with the moon servers themselves, after you add the signed planet file to the `moons.d` directory you should restart the service.

 #### Option 2: Use the `zerotier-cli orbit` command